One of the bits of wisdom that became widely accepted early in the cloud computing era was that an organization...

 That capability has just started to emerge.

 Yuen said he puts vendors into two categories.
-The first group includes a lot of the cloud vendors or startups, as well as companies that traditionally worked within the cloud and are oriented toward application monitoring.
+The group includes a lot of the cloud vendors or startups, as well as companies that traditionally worked within the cloud and are oriented toward application monitoring.
 Usually, he said, "They've worked within the cloud API, so you get log analytics and more integrated monitoring from them."

 The second group includes some on-premises systems-management vendors that are extending into the cloud.
 Those vendors, in particular, Yuen said, not only help customers to integrate their clouds and identify problems but also try to remediate those problems.
 "Remediation is more difficult, but we're seeing more of that from both kinds of vendors," he said.